dknoma/kiyobot/README.md

 ### Sample Commands

-The following are some examples of commands you could make the bot do.
+The following are some examples of commands you could make the kiyobot do.

 ```Java
 public class MessageBot {